tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/syllabus/index.md

 ## Schedule

-The cohort runs from August 31st to November 20th.
+The cohort runs from January 25th to the end of April.

 Lecture is from 9 AM to 12:30 PM Monday-Thursday, with breaks during that time.
 Depending on the topic, we may end early.